gpt-engineer-org/gpt-engineer/docs/open_models.md

 Using with open/local models
 ============================

-**Use `gpte` first with OpenAI models to get a feel for the `gpte` tool.
-Then go play with experimental Open LLMs 🐉 support and try not to get 🔥!!**
+**Use `gpte` first with OpenAI models to get a feel for the `gpte` tool.**

+**Then go play with experimental Open LLMs 🐉 support and try not to get 🔥!!**

 At the moment the best option for coding is still the use of `gpt-4` models provided by OpenAI.
 But open models are catching up and are a good free and privacy-oriented alternative if you possess the proper hardware.

 You can integrate `gpt-engineer` with open-source models by leveraging an OpenAI-compatible API.

 We provide the minimal and cleanest solution below.
-What is described is not the only way to use open/local models but the one we tested and would recommend to most users.
+What is described is not the only way to use open/local models, but the one we tested and would recommend to most users.

 More details on why the solution below is recommended in [this blog post](https://zigabrencic.com/blog/2024-02-21).